 Cashplus is the market leader in prepay cards, with clients ranging from government departments, councils, small businesses, and sole traders.
 The company has issued well over a million CashPlus Mastercards, processed over £8bn worth of payments, and holds over £200m of deposits, so your money is certainly in safe hands.

-Whats more is that Cashplus recently announced its application for a banking licence, meaning opening an account now could be a back-door method in gaining a fully fledged bank account.
+Whats more is that Cashplus recently announced its application for a banking licence, meaning opening an account now could be a method in gaining a fully fledged bank account in the future.

 What can I do with the account?